News We Recently Launched AD Migrator and AD Reporter.

 12. Ensure Unified-Messaging Configuration.

 For successfully deploying unified messaging or UM, some factors like various components, features, as well as UM elements are to be considered within the Microsoft Exchange server migration checklist.
 Such factors would help to plan appropriate UM infrastructure and deployment.
 This happens to be the most basic yet very vital step in helping in unified messaging deployment helping the user to plan his Voicemail System, UM’s Deployment, as well as connection establishment with the telephony network.
-For proceeding with deployment, it is needed that the user is aware of UM’s IP gateways, UM’s hunt groups, as well as UM’s mailbox policies, users’ Voicemail, UM’s services, UM’s dial plans, auto-answer, and route-incoming calls.
+For proceeding with deployment, the user must be aware of UM’s IP gateways, UM’s hunt groups, as well as UM’s mailbox policies, users’ Voicemail, UM’s services, UM’s dial plans, auto-answer, and route-incoming calls.

 13. Ensure Enable Configuration of Outlook-Anywhere.